quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 the length of the AEAD tag depends on the TLS cipher suite, although all cipher suites used in QUIC v1 use a 16 byte tag.
-For the purposes of calculating the lengths in fields of type RawInfo (as defined in {{QLOG-MAIN}}) related to QUIC packets, the AEAD tag is regarded as a trailer.
+For the purposes of calculating the lengths in fields of type RawInfo (as defined in {{QLOG-MAIN}}) related to QUIC packets, the AEAD tag is regarded as a trailer with a fixed size of 16 bytes.

 ## Events not belonging to a single connection {#handling-unknown-connections}